astreum/whitepaper/README.md

 Reactor allows for Private & Public Computations.

-Private Computations have restrictions on users allowed to call functions and run in an obfuscated mode to keep code private.
+Private Computations have restrictions on users allowed to call functions and run obfuscated to keep code private.

 Public Computations run on functions stored on Nebula and can be called by anyone.